cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 </div>

-In reality, sending signals like SIGTERM and SIGKILL goes through the kernel, but that's omitted in this diagram for brevity.
+In reality, sending signals like SIGTERM and SIGKILL goes through the kernel, but that's omitted in this diagram for brevity. <span class="non-sidenote-only">Here's a more textual description of the same diagram.</span>
 </div>

-There is a job in production that interfaces with hardware.
+Let's suppose that there is a job in production that interfaces with hardware.
 This hardware may -- legitimately or less legitimately -- take an indefinite time to do DMA transfers.
 Once a DMA transfer has started, it can't be stopped until the hardware says it's done, and in order to ensure that, the process enters D state.

 Imagine that while we are stuck for some indefinite period in D state, the scheduler that decides which jobs should be on which machines (like Kubernetes'